arun-territory/new-gke-app/README.md

-we are going to learn DevOps
+we are going to learn DevOps new things adding